 Cutadapt options

--ca5 or --cutadapt-5adapter string Sequence of 5' adapter to clip (Default: CAAGTCTCAAGATGTCAGGCTGCTAG, Illumina/NEBNext Small RNA 5’ Adapter)
+-ca5 or --cutadapt-5adapter string Sequence of 5' adapter to clip (Default: CTACACGACGCTCTTCCGATCT, Illumina/NEBNext Small RNA 5’ Adapter)

 Note #1: Sequence of 5' adapter will be automatically reverse-complemented